MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P5-Adding-Bar-Button-Items/content.md

 2. Connect an action to the unwind segue.

-For **Make School Notes**, when our users are in the Display Note View Controller and they tap either the **Cancel** or **Save** buttons, we want to execute an unwind segue back to the Notes View Controller.
+For Make School Notes, when our users are in the Display Note View Controller and they tap either the **Cancel** or **Save** buttons, we want to execute an unwind segue back to the List Notes View Controller.

 To accomplish this we must first setup the unwind segue method in the List Notes View Controller class.